EvernodeXRPL/evernode-sdk/evdevkit/index.md

 - This will return the acquired instance details.

 ## Deploying a contract to Evernode
-You can deploy your already implemented [smart contract](../hotpocket/concepts.md#smart-contract) with any language to the acquired Evernode instance.
+You can deploy your already implemented [smart contract](../hotpocket/concepts.md#smart-contract) to the acquired Evernode instance.

 ### Creating the deployable contract package
 You can package your contract using evdevkit.